morinted/ottawapython_plover_talk/README.md

   + Machine is NKRO --> suppression, detection
   + Machine is serial --> no suppression, think pair programming
 - Technologies: wxPython, pySerial, hid interfaces
+  + wxPython has been difficult
 - Caveats: emoji, keyboard suppression
+  + Emoji's often have the same "start" and it made the functionality of emoji hard.
+Basically, say you are writing "New York".
+In steno that's "new" then "york".
+Two strokes.
+As you output, "new" will be written, then when you input "york", it will backspace back the "new" and output "New York".
+Plover tries to identify the common beginnings of the output to save on keystrokes.
+With emoji, it would identify a common beginning, even though that's simply because emoji tend to be longer than a byte.
+It would then attempt to output half an emoji (as in the case of moej kat 2).
+The fix was to properly handle emoji.

 #### Unsolved problems/call for help

 - Conceptual solution to holding down modifiers
+  + Shift/Control-click.
 - GitHub issues:
   + Customizable key layout; make it easier to port to new languages, layouts.
   + New UI framework; wxPython has issues.